Q: How do I contact your rescue organization?

 Q. What does it cost to adopt a dog?

-A:The standard adoption donation is $300, payable by cash or check.
+A:The adoption fee ranges from $325-$400 depending the dog, payable by cash or check.
 Sorry, but we cannot accept credit card or debit card payments at this point in time.

 Q. Is the adoption donation refundable?